Vandalic War: Belisarius' entry into Carthage and Gelimer's counterattack

 It was only by nightfall, when John the Armenian with his men and the 600 Huns rejoined his army, that Belisarius realized the extent of his victory.
 The cavalry spent the night at the battlefield.
-In the next morning, as the infantry (and Antonina) caught up, the whole army made for Carthage, where it arrived as night was falling.
+The next morning, as the infantry (and Antonina) caught up, the whole army made for Carthage, where it arrived as night was falling.
 The Carthaginians had thrown open the gates and illuminated the city in celebration, but Belisarius, fearing a possible ambush in the darkness and wishing to keep his soldiers under tight control, refrained from entering the city, and encamped before it.
 In the meantime, the fleet had rounded Cape Bon and, after learning of the Roman victory, had anchored at Stagnum, some 7.5 km from the city.
 Ignoring Belisarius' instructions, Calonymus and his men proceeded to plunder the merchant settlement of Mandriacum nearby.

 On the morning of the next day, 15 September, Belisarius drew up the army for battle before the city walls, but as no enemy appeared, he led his army into the city, after again exhorting his troops to show discipline.
-The Roman army received a warm welcome from the populace, which was favourably impressed by its restraint.
+The Roman army received a warm welcome from the populace, which was favorably impressed by its restraint.
 While Belisarius himself took possession of the royal palace, seated himself on the king's throne, and consumed the dinner which Gelimer had confidently ordered to be ready for his own victorious return, the fleet entered the Lake of Tunis and the army was billeted throughout the city.
 The remaining Vandals were rounded up and placed under guard to prevent them from causing trouble.
 Belisarius dispatched Solomon to Constantinople to bear the emperor news of the victory, but expecting an imminent re-appearance of Gelimer with his army, he lost no time in repairing the largely ruined walls of the city and rendering it capable of sustaining a siege.